FlourishAnyway is a psychologist who finds humor in the fascinating world of plants and animals around her.

 The fungus is considered inedible, in case you were wondering.

 Talk about creepy!
 Scary movies must have influenced the creation of Clathrus archeri, the fungus commonly known as Devil's fingers (pictured below).

 Its four to seven slender fingers erupt from a partially buried ball known as a "suberumpent egg," and the fingers unfold to resemble the hand of Satan clawing his way out of the soil.
-The more common variety features red fingers while a variety found in the forests of Kerala, India, feature white fingers and black tips (shown).6
+The more common variety features red fingers, while a variety found in the forests of Kerala, India, features white fingers and black tips (shown).6

 It doesn't help that the fungus smells like putrid flesh and attracts flies.
 Devil's fingers is a fungus native to Australia and Tasmania, but it has been introduced to North America, Europe, and Asia.